slowmosteve/news-app/README.md

 ## Setup

-`bin/setup.sh` is used to configure Python version and packages using `pyenv` and `pipenv`.
-It also prompts for the API key which will be stored in `.env` and picked up by `pipenv` as an environment variable.
+`bin/setup.sh` is used to complete the following steps:
+- configure Python version and packages using `pyenv` and `pipenv`
+- prompt for the API key which will be stored in `.env` and picked up by `pipenv` as an environment variable
+- create a `FLASK_SESSION_SECRET` using `uuidgen` and store in `.env`

 Note that `.env` should be excluded from git.